How to transfer Marriott points to airlines: Your guide to becoming an instant expert

 Every year you’ll get up to $300 in statement credits at participating Marriott hotels (including room charges), Gold elite status (25% bonus points on paid stays, guaranteed late check-out, room upgrades when available) and Platinum elite status (Welcome gift of either points, breakfast, or an amenity depending on the hotel, lounge access where available, room upgrade, including suites when available)

 One of the best benefits of the Bonvoy Brilliant card is the annual free night you’ll get after renewing your card, which is valid at hotels participating in the Marriott Bonvoy program costing up 50,000 points per night (certain hotels have resort fees).
 This card also comes with Priority Pass airport lounge access (enrollment required) and a Global Entry or TSA PreCheck application fee credit (worth up to $100).

 Marriott Bonvoy Bold Credit Card

 Each year you keep the card you’ll get 15 elite night credits and Silver Marriott status.
-With this card you’ll earn 3x points at participating Marriott hotels, 2x points on travel purchases and one point on everything else.
+With this card you’ll earn 3 points per dollar at participating Marriott hotels, 2 points per dollar on travel purchases and 1 point per dollar on everything else.

 The process is fairly straightforward.
 Marriott offers favorable transfer ratios and a fantastic bonus when you transfer in increments of 60,000 Marriott points to partners with 3:1 ratio, which is nearly all of them.
 Only Air New Zealand and JetBlue have worse ratios (200:1 and 6:1, respectively).
 And United Airlines transfers earn a 10% bonus on every transfer.